-The omnidle command cannot be used to collect the Data Protector installation execution traces.
-On how to create and collect these, see the HP Data Protector installation and licensing guide.
+NOTE: The omnidle command cannot be used to collect the Data Protector installation execution traces.
+On how to create and collect these, see the HP Data Protector Installation and Licensing Guide.

-About the omnidle command
+About the omnidlc command

-After Data Protector debug data has been generated, the omnidle command can be used to collect Data Protector debug, log, and getinfo files from the Data Protector cell (by default, from every client).
+After Data Protector debug data has been generated, the omnidlc command can be used to collect Data Protector debug, log, and getinfo files from the Data Protector cell (by default, from every client).
 The command transfers the data from selected clients to the Cell Manager where it is then packed.